Skip to content

 Figure 3.
 Pie chart of the portfolio + zoomed-in variants.

 The pie chart representing the entire portfolio in Figure 3 appears simple and incomplete because not all securities are assigned to categories within myTaxonomy.
-From Figure 1, it can be inferred that approximately 28% of the securities are assigned, represented by the purple-coloured segment.
+From Figure 1, it can be inferred that approximately 28% of the securities are assigned, represented by the purple-colored segment.

 By clicking on a segment of the pie chart, you can zoom in on that particular part.
 The second pie chart displayed in the middle of Figure 3 shows the categories within myTaxonomy, such as Base Currency and Foreign Currencies.
 The third pie chart specifically focuses on the Base Currency category.